 Commenting on high-profile websites is a great tactic for driving traffic to your own site.
 This article idea comes from me getting 230+ unique visitors from one comment in less than a week in the early days of my blog.
 This was a quiet an impressive number for me to get from a simple comment.

 Commenting is such a simple tactic, anyone can do it and it can be very effective in driving clicks, building a connection with other content creators and getting more comments on your own articles too.
 I used commenting extensively in the early days of my blog and was very happy with the results.

 Here’s a look at how you can use blog commenting in order to grow your own traffic and build relationships with other bloggers.

 Comments are not about SEO, they are about visitors

 Links in comments should not be seen as a way of building links to improve your search engine rankings.
-Search engines have devalued the importance and authority of links from comment sections so they do not have much SEO value.
+Search engines have devalued the importance and authority of links from comment sections many years ago so they do no longer have much (if any) SEO value.
 This was done because of many dubious link builders automating this activity and spam commenting across the web.

 5 steps to growing traffic through commenting

 Here is a 5-step plan to follow in order to drive traffic to your own site through comments:

 - Find sites related to your content.
 Search Google or explore Twitter and other social media.
 Subscribe to the relevant sites, follow them in social media and explore their content.
 To drive traffic you must comment on a high-profile site that normally has lots of visitors.
 Keep this in mind when selecting sites to comment on.

 - Comment early.
 Most comment areas list their comments from first to last.
 You must comment on the post soon after it has been published.
 If you do that you will expose your comment to thousands of people who are going to read the post.
 The earlier you are, the more people will see your comment.